xinyu-dev/NeMo-Skills/docs/basics/prerequisites.md

 The cluster config defines an executor (local or slurm), mounts for data/model access and (slurm-only) various parameters such as account, partition, ssh-tunnel arguments and so on.

+The recommended way to launch jobs on slurm is by running all commands locally and specifying `ssh_tunnel` portion in cluster config to let NeMo-Run know how to connect there.
+But if you prefer to run from the cluster directly, you can instal NeMo-Skills there and then only specify `job_dir` parameter without using `ssh_tunnel` section in the config.

 ### Environment variables

 You can define environment variables in the cluster config file, which will be set inside the container.